RigsOfRods/docs.rigsofrods.org/source/terrain-creation/custom-texture-splatting.md

 #### Referencing your material in the terrain CFG file

-You just have to tune the terrain CFG file by enabling the vertexnormals (that will automatically shade your map) and adding the name of the material to use for apha-splatting (so replace "DemoSplatTerrainShader" by your material name):
+You just have to tune the terrain CFG file by enabling the vertexnormals (that will automatically shade your map) and adding the name of the material to use for alpha-splatting (so replace "DemoSplatTerrainShader" by your material name):

     ## The name of the material you will define to shade the terrain
     CustomMaterialName=RoRwiki-alpha